Biller.ca

 How do I increase my CIBC e-Transfer limit?

 Call CIBC at 1-800-465-2422 or visit a branch.
-You may also get higher limits by upgrading to a Smart Account or premium chequing plan.
+Upgrading to the Smart Account or a higher-tier plan also waives the per-transfer fee.

 How long does a CIBC e-Transfer take?